-- 1. To elect Trustees to the Board of Trustees of the Fund as outlined below: - (a) three (3) Trustees to be elected by holders of common shares and preferred shares, voting together as a single class, for election as Class III Trustees for a term expiring at the annual meeting of shareholders to be held in 2027 or until their successors have been duly elected and qualified. - (b) two (2) Trustees to be elected by holders of preferred shares only, voting separately as a single class, for election for a term expiring at the annual meeting of shareholders to be held in 2025 or until their successors have been duly elected and qualified. - 2.
-To ratify the selection of KPMG LLP ("KPMG") as the Fund's independent registered public accounting firm for the fiscal year ending July 31, 2024. - 3.
-To transact such other business as may properly come before the Annual Meeting.
+elect Trustees to the Board of Trustees of the Fund as outed below: (a) three (3) Trustees to be elected by holders of common shares and preferred shares, voting together as a single class, for election as Class III Trustees for a term expiring at the annual meeting of shareholders to be held in 2027 or until their successors have been duly elected and qualified.
+FOR the Board's nominees (b) two (2) Trustees to be elected by holders of preferred shares, voting separately as a single class, for a term expiring at the annual meeting of shareholders to be held in 2025 or until their successors have been duly elected and qualified.
+FOR the Board's nominees dep ratify the selection of KPMG LLP ("KPMG") as the Fund's in- pendent registered public accounting firm for the fiscal year ding August 31, 2024.
+FOR properly presented at the Annual Meeting, a shareholder prosal to terminate the Fund's investment advisory agreement.
+AGAINST transact such other business as may properly come before Annual Meeting.

-Shareholders of record at the close of business on January 19, 2024, are entitled to notice of and to vote at the Annual Meeting.
-Your vote is extremely important this year in light of the proxy contest being conducted by Saba Capital Management, L.P. and certain affiliates thereof ("Saba").
+Shareholders of record at the close of business on Thursday, April 18, 2024, are entitled to notice of and to vote at the Annual Meeting.
+Your vote is extremely important this year in light of the proxy contest being conducted by Karpus Management, Inc. (d/b/a Karpus Investment Management) and certain of its affiliates (collectively, "Karpus").

-We urge you to review the information in the accompanying proxy statement and vote FOR the election of the nominees of the Board of Trustees of the Fund using the enclosed WHITE proxy card.
+We urge you to review the information in the accompanying proxy statement and vote FOR the election of the nominees of the Board of Trustees of the Fund, FOR the ratification of the selection of the Fund's independent registered public accounting firm and AGAINST the Karpus proposal using the enclosed WHITE proxy card.

-You may receive solicitation materials from Saba, including an opposition proxy statement and proxy card, seeking your proxy to vote for the individual (the "Hedge Fund Nominee") proposed for election as a Class III Trustee by Saba Capital Master Fund, Ltd. (the "Saba Hedge Fund").
-The Board does NOT endorse the Hedge Fund Nominee.
-The Fund is not responsible for the accuracy of any information provided by or relating to the Saba Hedge Fund, Saba or the Hedge Fund Nominee contained in solicitation material filed or disseminated by or on behalf of Saba, or any other statements that Saba may make.
-The Board urges you to not sign any proxy card sent to you by Saba or any person other than the Fund.
+You may receive solicitation materials from Karpus, including an opposition proxy statement and proxy card, seeking your proxy to vote for the individuals (the "Karpus Nominees") they have proposed for election as Class III Trustees and for their proposal to terminate the Fund's investment advisory agreement.
+The Karpus Nominees and the Karpus proposal are unanimously OPPOSED by the Board.
+The Fund is not responsible for the accuracy of any information provided by or relating to Karpus Investment Management Profit Sharing Plan Fund B - Conversative Bond Fund (the "Karpus Fund"), Karpus, the Karpus Nominees or the Karpus proposal contained in solicitation material filed or disseminated by or on behalf of Karpus, or any other statements that Karpus may make.
+The Board urges you to not sign or return any proxy card sent to you by Karpus or any person other than the Fund.

-The Board unanimously recommends that you vote on the enclosed WHITE proxy card as follows:
+The Board unanimously recommends that you vote on the enclosed WHITE proxy card, as follows: